bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 @page learn-docker/build-and-run-image Build and Run An Image
 @parent learn-docker 4

-@description Build an image and run a container for our node app.
+@description Build an image and run a container for our NodeJS app.

 @body